meipenglim/control-repo/puppet/README.md

 - Configure the puppet server host.
 Edit the `puppet.conf` file.

     ```
-    vim /etc/puppetlabs/puppet/puppet.conf
+    nano -b /etc/puppetlabs/puppet/puppet.conf
     ```

 - Add the following at the bottom of the conf file.
-We need to tell our agent which server to use.
+We need to tell our agent which server to point to as master.
 For this exercise, it should point to itself. `master.puppet.vm` matches our Vagrant hostname.

     ```
     [agent]